 Would the government publish statistics that it knew to be wrong?
 Maybe not, but my guess is there is at work here a serious case of what Charley Munger defines as Incentive caused bias.
 The best interest of pretty much everyone inside the Beltway is served by low inflation.
 It keeps the cost of indexed programs, such as social security, low.
 And, as long as interest rates stay low it keeps the cost of servicing debt cheap.
 With $8.1 trillion in national debt, interest on that debt increases by $81 billion for each one percentage point increase in interest rates.

-If inflation is running at 4.7% and interest rates on government securities are 5%, then holding government debt is an act of charity, but one that I am sure everyone in Washington would like to encourage.
+Suppose inflation is running at 4.7%, and interest rates on government securities are 5%.
+In that case, holding government debt is an act of charity, but one that I am sure everyone in Washington would like to encourage.
 If the cost of carrying that debt goes up, the deficit will increase faster.
 This is not going to make it easier for anyone to get re-elected.
-Currently, as far as the government is concerned, we have the better of two worlds: low interest rates and a measured rate of inflation that is less than the real rate.
+Currently, as far as the government is concerned, we have the better of two worlds: low-interest rates and a measured rate of inflation is less than the real rate.
 Inflation helps the debtor.

 The real cost of debt is reduced because you get to pay off the debt with cheaper dollars.
-Today our government is the biggest debtor in the world and inflation is the only way that it ever has paid down its debt.
+Today, our government is the biggest debtor globally, and inflation is the only way it ever has paid down its debt.

 So are the bureaucrats going to complain?
 Are the politicians going to scream for reform of the data to gives us more a realistic inflation gauge?
 Don’t hold your breath.